 Day 2 – Laramie

 End this Wyoming weekend getaway in the vibrant college town of Laramie, where you can pick your favorite topic and head to a museum.
-There’s a museum for just about any interest: The American Heritage Center, Wyoming Territorial Prison, Laramie Plains Museum and the University of Wyoming Art Museum.
+There’s a museum for just about any interest, including The American Heritage Center, Wyoming Territorial Prison, Laramie Plains Museum and the University of Wyoming Art Museum.
 Next, take the Snowy Range Scenic Byway, a 72-mile drive from Laramie to Saratoga through the heart of the Medicine Bow National Forest.